jonelo/jacksum/README.md

 command line utility, and lib which is all about checksums, CRCs, and message digests (aka hashes, data/file fingerprints, thumbprints).

-Jacksum supports **471 fingerprinting algorithms**, including checksums, CRCs, XOFs, cryptographic, and non-cryptographic hash functions.
+Jacksum supports **471 data fingerprinting algorithms**, including checksums, CRCs, XOFs, cryptographic, and non-cryptographic hash functions.
 Jacksum also supports the "Rocksoft (tm) Model CRC Algorithm" to customize CRCs.